Catherine22/ClassLoader/README.md

 This repository hosts an example of dynamically loading an apk and in-depth documentation.

-It's a very powerful technique to load apks from internal storage with ClassLoader.
-You can automatically update your app without reinstalling.
-Developers fix bugs, add new features and package to an apk (I call it main apk), upload to your server.
-The only thing your application has to do is download the latest main apk and load it to your application.
+It's a very powerful technique which loads apks from internal storage with ClassLoader.
+Users can automatically update their application without reinstalling.
+Once developers fix any bug or update new features, they are supposed to repackage codes to an apk (I call it main apk) and upload to their server.
+The workflow would be:
+1. Check the latest version while launching the application with resonable valifacation
+2. Download the latest apk (main apk).
+3. Load codes (That is what this demonstration does)

 ## 4 steps to master this project
  1. Publisher your class loader apk.
- 2. Upload the main apk to your server, only users who have installed class loader app can download it.
+ 2. Upload the main apk to your server, only users who have installed ClassLoader app can download it.
- 3. Users install class loader apk.
+ 3. Users install ClassLoader apk.
- 4. Users open classLoader app to download the main apk which includes features of what your app really do and load it to class loader app.
+ 4. Users open ClassLoader app to download the main apk which includes features of what your app really do and load it to ClassLoader app.

 Assume that you fixed bugs and you are going to update your app, all you have to do is step2.
-Then, as users launch class loader app, it's going to download the latest apk you just uploaded and load it to class loader app.
+Codes will be update while users launch ClassLoader app (step 4).
 It's kind of like 'hotfix'.

-Therefore, you most create two projects, one loads classes and another includes features and layouts.
+Therefore, you most create two projects, ClassLoader and main apk which combines features and layouts.

 ### The main job of ClassLoader app is
  - Download and validate the main apk